thecodingmachine/react-native-boilerplate/docs/setup cocoapods.md

 # Setup CocoaPods

 [CocoaPods](https://cocoapods.org/) is a package management tool for iOS and macOS development.
-You can use it to add the actual React Native framework code into our project, and especially to manage thirdparties packages.
+You can use it to add the actual React Native framework code into our project, and especially to manage thirdparty packages.

 In this boilerplate, we don't want to make CocoaPods as a required tool.
 But if you planned to manage a lot of thirdparty dependencies, it should be a really good idea to follow this guide.

-Finally, I didn't specify it yet, but this tool is for iOS dependencies only.
-On Android, react-native linking is enought.
+Finally, we didn't specify it yet, but this tool is for iOS dependencies only.
+On Android, `react-native linking` seems to be enought.

-_You can read more why using CocoaPods can help you to avoid a lot of constraints [on this great article](https://engineering.brigad.co/demystifying-react-native-modules-linking-ae6c017a6b4a) from Brigad._

 ## Setup CocoaPods